It’s Raining, Now What? 10 Activities for Kids in Whistler

 LUNCH!
 Kids love lunch!
 Adults love lunch!
 The following restaurants make lunch with kids when it’s raining in Whistler even more special.

-- Earls: this local favourite is in a perfectly central Whistler village location and offers a small kids menu making lunch (and dinner) decisions that bit easier.
+- Earls: This local favourite is in a perfectly central Whistler village location and offers a small kids’ menu, making lunch (and dinner) decisions that bit easier.
 The kid menu has been known to include crispy ribs and avocado super toast.
 Super toast!

 - Caramba!
-Restaurant: if you’re craving some Italian cuisine head to this fun and delicious eatery.
+Restaurant: If you’re craving some Italian cuisine, head to this fun and delicious eatery.
 If they’re lucky, kids may even be invited to sit at the bar and play with pizza dough.

+It’s Raining in Whistler?
 Get Wet Anyway!

-You know what, if you’re in the Pacific North West, it’s highly likely you’ll experience at least a shower if not a deluge.
-That’s why our trees are so damn lush!
+You know what, if you’re in the Pacific NorthWest, you’ll likely experience at least a shower, if not a deluge.
+So don’t be afraid to explore outside of the indoor activities in Whistler.
+After all, the rain is why our trees are so damn lush!